Stolz/Assets/README.md

 	php artisan asset:purge-pipeline

-To deal with chache issues a custom timestamp may be appended to the pipelined assets URL by setting `pipeline` config option to an integer value greather than 1:
+To deal with cache issues a custom timestamp may be appended to the pipelined assets URL by setting `pipeline` config option to an integer value greather than 1:

 Example: